| |

 River Rendezvous: Swimming Spots

-Each dog is different, so it’s important to introduce them to water slowly and see how they react.
+Look for safe, clean rivers with gentle currents.
+Not every dog is a natural swimmer, so introduce them to water slowly and see how they do.

 Camping with Canines